ariatemplates/noder-js/doc/api.md

 // but only if myModule.js was not loaded before the call to the expose method.
 ```

+Note that there is a static version of this method which exposes the given object at the given path for all
+contexts (both already created and created later).
+If both the static and the instance versions of this method are called for the same path, the object passed to the
+instance version of the `expose` function will be used rather than the object passed to the static version of `expose`
+(the most specific call wins).

 ### Context instance properties

 **contextInstance.config**